 Dessert choices may include a Sticky Banana Cake, a comfort classic made with homemade vanilla ice cream and topped with caramel drizzle.
 Moist layers of sweet and sticky cake will really hit the spot!

 Another popular dessert at Olveston House is the Eton Mess.
 This summertime treat is made of meringue, whipped cream, and fresh berries.
 Eton Mess is named after a dessert served at Eton College in England’s Berkshire County.

-Olveston House is open daily for breakfast, lunch, and dinner.
+Olveston House in Montserrat is open daily for breakfast, lunch, and dinner.
 Wednesday night includes a Barbeque Buffet.
 Friday night hosts their informal ‘Pub Night’.
 On Sundays, they offer a Traditional Roast with all the trimmings, or fresh local Fish on the Grill.